Establish a Routine

 Filling a chapter with stories and then recognizing how they relate to one another across a common theme is just a first step.
 The next 10 steps involve re-reading, re-0rganizing, re-writing and re-editing the same words over and over and over again.
 The first re-writes might involve moving around big chunks of narrative text in order to make them flow more naturally.
 Subsequent re-writes then zero in on particular sections or paragraphs to try to unknot the thoughts and ensure the sentences all flow in the same direction.
 Later re-reads and re-writes root out problems like repetitive phrasing, inconsistent verb tenses and grammar errors.

 This re-writing process can't be rushed.
 Like a cake in the oven, you can't speed it up.
-Toward the end of last year, while I was still in the middle of the project, my editor told me that if I could finish the book by the Christmas holiday, the publisher would be able to consider it (depending on how well it read) for a local literary prize.
-My first reaction was to tamp down any inflated expectations.
-As tantalizing as that prospect sounded, though, I knew I wouldn't be able to make the shortened deadline.
-I still had three or four chapters left to finish and there was no way I could artificially accelerate the process.
+Toward the end of last year, while I was still in the middle of the project, my editor told me that if I could finish the book by the Christmas holiday, the publisher would consider it (depending on how well it read) for an in-house promotion program called "Bestsellers."
+Even though the program would help sales, my first reaction was to tamp down any inflated expectations.
+As tantalizing as the promotion sounded, I knew I wouldn't be able to make the shortened deadline.
+I still had three or four chapters left to finish and there was simply no way I could artificially accelerate the process.